aadilmallick/my-notes-docusaurus/docs/linux/03-linux-guide.md

 However, the `grep` command only provides basic regex functionality, and is actually very limited.
 Characters like the `+` , `?` , `(` and `)` lose all their meaning.

-To go into **extended regex mode** which gives you the full pwoer of all regex symbols at your disposal, use the `-E` option with grep:
+To go into **extended regex mode** which gives you the full power of all regex symbols at your disposal, use the `-E` option with grep:

 ```bash
 grep -E <pattern> <filename>